Gageperrin/it-notes/linux/linux-fundamentals.md

 Permission mode consists of read, write, and execute.
 For files this is `open`, `modify`, and `run`.
 For directories this is `list`, `create/delete`, and `cd`.
 Read is `4`, write is `2`, and execute `1`.

 This is configured in ugo format.
-For example, 471.
-4 for user owner, 7 for group owner, and 7 for others
+For example, `chmod 471 [file]` sets 4 for user owner, 7 for group owner, and 1 for others.

+Special Permissions:
+Suid (4): Runs a file as owner
+Sgid (2): Runs file as group owner or inherits directory group owner Sticky Bit (1): Can only delete a directory if owner

+This is prepended to chmod permissions, changing it to a four digit sequence.

 ### Lesson 9: Storage Management Essentials